Pictured above, beautiful Stockholm.

 How about a sure investment at the Ocean Club Estates in sunny Nassau, Bahamas?

-¹ – Steven, Herby, and Maria are not their real names.
+¹ – Steven, Herby, and Cherry are not their real names.